-Establishing Direct Service Connection
+Establishing Direct Service Connection for Skin Conditions

-- a current diagnosis of a skin condition
+- a current diagnosis of a skin condition or lesions

 - medical evidence (a doctor’s opinion) connecting the current skin condition to the incident in service.